 Campana Suites (VI)

-The mansion where the legendary Marostica Human Chess Game was born, second home to the protagonists of the ’60s Venetian Dolce Vita – from Fred Buscaglione to the Kessler twins – has just been transformed into a luxury guest house by Jacopo Jay Cartoccio, creative entrepreneur & art director.
+The mansion where the legendary Marostica Human Chess Game was born, second home to the protagonists of the ’60s Venetian Dolce Vita – from Fred Buscaglione to the Kessler twins – has just been transformed into luxury suite-apartments by Jacopo Jay Cartoccio, creative entrepreneur & art director.

 Where: right in front of Piazza degli Scacchi, Marostica’s main square, internationally famous for the human chess game event